ckruse/microformats2-elixir/README.md

 ## License

-This software is licensed under the [AGPL3](http://choosealicense.com/licenses/agpl-3.0/).
+This software is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).